singhsduos/10DaysofStatistics-/README.md

 # All Important Links are here

-This Course is taken from [HackerRank](https://www.hackerrank.com/domains/tutorials/10-days-of-statistics).
+10_Days_of_Statistics Course is taken from [HackerRank](https://www.hackerrank.com/domains/tutorials/10-days-of-statistics).

 You can checkout my stars and badges in HackerRank, [Click Here](https://www.hackerrank.com/ns9628491678).